motion/orbit/notes/next.md

+- oauth:
+  - when going through flow show orbit
+  - show message:
+    - "Private Auth Mode"

+"Orbit proxies the keys directly to your computer.
+You and only you receive the key to your data.
+And just to be safe, our servers disable logs and deny all requests.
+Learn more."

+- Properly proxy/prompt the production domain in prod mode
+- in:x for location
 - fix themes to fix lots of things
 - direct open button in search results
 - clicking location buttons should filter that location